eclipse-archived/ceylon-lang.org/documentation/1.2/reference/tool/project.md

 actually required and the `modules` directory is generated for you by the Ceylon tools.
 The others you add only when actually needed.

 So what are all these directories for?
-Let's start from the begining:
+Let's start from the top:

 ### The `source` directory